islab-github/VOMTC/README.md

 Note that this py file is a function file so that it needs to be imported by another python file for its execution (in our case, TrainDataforWirelessDeviceDetector.py).

-## Train Data Label Generation for training the VOMTC-based object detector
+## Training Data Label Code for the VOMTC-based object detector

 Run TrainDataforWielessDeviceDetector.py to obtain input-output pairs for training the VOMTC-based object detector.
 After running the code, cropped images and labels will be available in the folder named 'cropped'.